-- Can I withdraw money from my Capital One 360 savings?
+- Can I withdraw money from my Capital One 360 Performance Savings?

 - How long does it take for a check to clear at Capital One?

-- Most checks deposited into a checking account are available the next business day.
-Deposits into savings accounts are held for four business days before the funds can be withdrawn.
+- Checks deposited into a 360 checking account are usually available the next business day.
+Deposits into a savings account are held for as long as four business days before they're available.

 - When is my direct deposit available in my Capital One account?

 - Capital One's Early Paycheck program means you'll get your direct deposit up to two days earlier into your 360 checking account.

 - Is Capital One a good bank?

 - Capital One is a good bank if you are comfortable conducting your banking business online because physical branches are limited.

 - Is it safe to bank with Capital One?